banner

 How do we react when God’s spiritual leaders fall?
 Do we rejoice and seize opportunities for ourselves, or do we mourn?

 David was a humble man.
 He never forgot his roots.
 He never staged a coup to dethrone Saul or his sons.
-David realized God could fully bring his kingdom when it was time; the LORD didn’t need David’s help.
+David realized God could bring his kingdom when He wanted; the LORD didn’t need David’s help.

 What weeds do we need to clear from our spiritual gardens?
 Are we eager to do what’s right and tend our gardens, or do we let the weeds of pride, position, or pleasure choke out any spiritual growth?
 If we tend our gardens, the LORD will make us fruitful in what we do.
 We will reap good from the good we sow.